tstoiu17/ctf/vikeCTF{2023}/misc/smoke_on_the_horizon/README.md

 This means we needed to run it with 2 arguments: an input file and a password.
 Since `flag.enc` is the only file we had that needs to be decrypted, we tried that first.

-Another command we tried using to extract information from the pcap file was `tcpflow`:
+However, we didn't find a password yet so we tried another command to extract information from the pcap file called `tcpflow`:

 ```
 tcpflow -r smoke.pcap